To help you know what to expect when donating stem cells through your bone marrow, this page has the key things to remember, including:

 Being asked to donate again

-After donating bone marrow you may be asked to consider donating a different kind of white blood cell called lymphocytes.
+After donating BM you may be asked to consider donating a second time to the patient.
 This happens in approximately 10% of cases and it could be months or years after your donation, but it is usually within the first year.
+You could be asked to donate BM again or via a different kind of white blood cell called lymphocytes.